At your Hearing

 If you’ve never been to a Hearing before, this page will provide you with some helpful information.
 Remember – everyone at the Hearing wants to help you and make things better for you.

 Who will be there?

-A social worker will also be there and a teacher from your school might also be there.
+- A social worker will also be there and a teacher from your school might attend.

 You will be asked some questions like….